Sankt Annæ Plads 11: 19th century

 Sankt Annæ Plads 11 was built in 1801 by city builder Jørgen Henrich Rawert for his own use.
-He had already built the property at Sankt Annæ Plads 5 a few years earlier and had lived there until 1797 when he moved to an apartment at Borgergade 25.
-Rewert does not seem to have moved to No. 11 after it was completed but instead moved to Amaliegade 3 in 1802.
-Then in 1805, he seems to have briefly lived in the building at No. 11 before moving back to Borgergade 25.
+He had already built the property at Sankt Annæ Plads 5 a few years earlier, and had lived there until 1797, when he moved to an apartment at Borgergade 25.
+Rewert does not seem to have moved to No. 11 after it was completed, but instead moved to Amaliegade 3 in 1802.
+In 1805, he seems to have briefly lived in the building at No. 11 before moving back to Borgergade 25.

 In the new cadastre of 1806, the property was listed as No. 112.
 It was by then still owned by Rawert.
-The merchant and shipowner Erich Erichsen lived in the building from 1811 and until his death in 1837.
-He had completed the more extravagant Erichsen Mansion on Kongens Nytorv in 1801 but had to move after he went bankrupt during the economic crisis that followed the war with England.
+The merchant and shipowner Erich Erichsen lived in the building from 1811 until his death in 1837.
+He had completed the more extravagant Erichsen Mansion on Kongens Nytorv in 1801, but had to move after he went bankrupt during the economic crisis that followed the war with England.